 NHSE&I has published guidance for primary care teams.
 This includes a specific document for community pharmacy teams, which takes the guidance already available on the GOV.UK website, but contextualises it for the community pharmacy environment:

-COVID-19 standard operating procedure – Community pharmacy (last revised 22nd March 2020)
+COVID-19 standard operating procedure – Community pharmacy (revised 11th August 2020)

 Supporting Health and Justice Services: On 4th April 2020, NHSE&I published a letter providing information for community pharmacies on supporting people to access medicines who have been released from prisons and other prescribed places of detention in light of the COVID-19 pandemic.

 Services for people who use drugs or alcohol: On 19th May 2020, the Department of Health and Social Care and Public Health England published guidance for commissioners and service providers for those dependent on drugs or alcohol in light of the COVID-19 pandemic.